xetys/gitlab-charts/charts/kubernetes-gitlab-demo/README.md

 ## Introduction

-This chart is provided for the deployment and testing of [GitLab](https://about.gitlab.com) on [Kubernetes](https://kubernetes.io/) via [Google Container Engine](https://cloud.google.com/container-engine/).
+This chart is provided for the deployment and testing of [GitLab](https://about.gitlab.com) on [Kubernetes](https://kubernetes.io/) via [Google Container Engine](https://cloud.google.com/container-engine/) or [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/).
 This provides functionality used in the [GitLab Idea to Production demo on GKE presentation](https://about.gitlab.com/handbook/sales/demo/) from the [GitLab handbook](https://about.gitlab.com/handbook).
 Please use that script when providing this demo to customers, instead of these instructions directly.

 This includes: